-On this day 155 years ago, Mexico’s army defeated French forces in the Battle of Puebla.
+On May 5, 1862, Mexico’s army defeated French forces in the Battle of Puebla.
 Cinco de Mayo is a commemoration of this victory.
 To observe this holiday, people all over Mexico will go about their daily lives and treat it just like any other day.

 Meanwhile, Mexico’s neighbor to the north will take things a little bit further.
 People in the United States will throw fiestas, celebrate Mexican culture, and perhaps indulge in a cerveza or two (or nine).

 Yes, as strange as it might seem, a battle between Mexico and France is actually a bigger deal in the US than it is in the country in which the fighting took place.
 But why is that?